 The so-called 'Death Tax'

 Throughout the history of this country, there has been advocacy of an inheritance (or wealth transfer) tax, as a way to hinder the growth of our own domestic aristocracy.
 Tom Paine first recommended it, and Andrew Carnegie, Theodore Roosevelt and Warren Buffet, over the years, have also.
-In classic public-relations fashion, the inheritance/estate tax was recast using the term 'Death Tax'.
-This approach made it easier to gain popular support for gradual and complete phasing out of that tax, and 40 states will have also eliminated it in lockstep.
-Buffett, in a recent interview with MacLean's magazine opined: "If you believe in a meritocracy you have to [favor inheritance taxes[, otherwise you've got a dynasty of wealth, and generally speaking we thought dynasties based on royal blood or something are a crazy idea in the U.S., and I think a dynasty based on wombs is kind of silly too."
-If you've ever read "The Rich and the Super-Rich then you would have a better understanding of the pervasive influence of inherited wealth.
-What seems to prevent an understandable 'economic populist' backlash is the persistence of the belief in the US that 'anyone can make it', so normal folks are reluctant to step on that dream, however unlikely it may be for them in particular.
+In classic public-relations fashion, the inheritance/estate tax was successfully recast as the 'Death Tax'.
+This approach made it easier to gain popular support for gradual and complete phasing out of that tax.
+Buffett, in an interview with MacLean's magazine some years back, opined:

 The Smithsonian is a National Treasure